 High school sweethearts get a choke hold when distance separates two lovebirds.
 “Road Trip” lands on the side of ‘think globally, love locally" with enough laughs to take the edge off a failed long distance romance.
 Check out the French toast scene in “Road Trip” before you head down the long distance highway because if you’re unwilling to run the risk of tainted breakfast goods for your love, then you might as well keep your heart in the same zip code as your body.

+The simple formula that claims you need actual living, breathing humans to have a relationship gets twisted with Facebook and the internet in “Catfish”.
 Nev falls for Megan, who turns out to be a façade generated by a woman seeking to live in the world of "could’ve and should’ve" so that her life has additional meaning.
 Starting only marginally symbiotic, this long distance relationship turns parasitic quickly as lies fertilize more and more lies.
 The sadness in “Catfish” mimics that in “Like Crazy”, but one is manufactured while the other grew naturally.
 The few seconds that pass in the scene where a group of friends argues about going down the driveway reveals that powerful tipping point where things are either going to be true or false, and someone needs to make that decision to find out.

 “The Next Three Days”.